 In a year of big changes, I’ve had a month of one big challenge after another, leaving me feeling a bit stunned.
 Which I guess is just fine and quite fitting for my first official blog post.
 I did some self soothing tonight by cooking and dining alone, followed by some quiet time now to write this post.

 So.
 The changes.
 A Move.
 A new job.
 Ex met someone.
 I met someone.
 A very sick pet.

 The move and the job position were welcome, though still stressful.
 My ex falling in love with someone else, while I saw it coming, left me crestfallen.
 And then I met someone one, fell hard for him, and my heart broke even more.
-Then my cat was diagnosed with terminal cancer, and I felt totally crushed.
+Then my cat was diagnosed with terminal cancer.

 More Food.
 Less Pain.